October 10, 2008, 10:10 pm · 2 comments · Filed under: Business, Life, Marketing, Twitter

 I’m not big into the social networking sites.
 I had a Friendster account at one time.
 I still might, but I haven’t been to it in years.
 I was on Facebook for a bit, but dropped that when I found out who’s behind it.
 MySpace sucks.
 I did get into Fluther for a while, but left in disgust after the level of discourse fell to junior high quality.
 About the only social networking site I’ve consistently contributed to is LinkedIn.
 It’s sort of social networking for grown-ups.
 Mainly, I could clearly see a benefit to my career from having a presence there.
 (I’ve also recently become a big fan of Stack Overflow, but I wouldn’t call it a social networking site, per se, because there’s no easy way to connect to or contact people through the site.)

-In constrast to the profile-centric sites (Friendster, Facebook, MySpace and LinkedIn), Fluther and Twitter are more engaging to me because their raison d’ĂȘtre is to get folks talking to each other.
+In constrast to the profile-centric sites (Friendster, Facebook, MySpace and LinkedIn), Fluther and Twitter are more engaging to me because their raison d’être is to get folks talking to each other.
 Fluther (and Stack Overflow) do this by facilitating a question/answer format.
 Twitter does it by allowing you to post a seemingly meager 140 characters about what you’re doing right now.

 This post is getting a little long-in-the-tooth, so I’ll cut to the chase.
 Here are the 6 uses of Twitter that I have observed and my comments on their value:

+1. Catharsis: This is, I think, most people’s first impression of Twitter: it’s a place to post self-indulgent tidbits about me, me, me!
 That is, in fact, what our friend, Edward, implied in his question and the source of my initial skepticism.
 It is that for a lot of people, but if that’s all it was I would walk away and never look back.
 I have been impressed with the variety and quality of information flowing through the Twittersphere.
+That said, I do use Twitter as an outlet for political thoughts (rants?).
+I like talking politics, but don’t have many people with whom I can, so this is a good fit for me.

+2. Connection: This is an obvious benefit of Twitter, the ability to connect with people of like-mind or like-location (or, unlike-, if that’s your thing.)
 It took me a while, but I have managed to get followed by a few fellow webbies and New Zealanders.
 I get a feeling of hopeful expectation when I follow someone and wonder if they’ll follow me back.
 I also feel a tiny thrill when someone I wouldn’t know from Adam decides to follow me.
+I’ve yet to have this happen, but I suspect Twitter will add value to my life at some point through a connection I would have otherwise missed.

-One major benefit of following Twitter has been heaps of links to interesting information.
+3. Discovery: One major benefit of following Twitter has been heaps of links to interesting information.
 I have my little routine for information foraging (I visit 3 or 4 pet websites, subscribe to a dozen or so RSS feed, and belong to a handful of mailing lists.), so naturally there is plenty I don’t see.
 Twitter has acted like a filter to point me to some pretty cool stuff without me having to search high and low for it.
+Twitter’s value goes up vastly when you choose wisely whom to follow.

-It’s possible to use Twitter to keep current on things like politics and software releases.
-To me, it doesn’t feel like quite the right medium for that.
+4. Keeping current: It’s possible to use Twitter to keep current on things like politics and software releases.
+To me, it doesn't feel like quite the right medium for that.
 RSS/Atom already provides me with more than I have time to read on this front.
 I may stop following at least the news sources and add their RSS equivalents to my feed reader.

-I admit, I didn’t see this one coming, but whenever I look at Twitter, a little part of me hopes for another post by FakeSarahPalin.
+5. Comic relief: I admit, I didn’t see this one coming, but whenever I look at Twitter, a little part of me hopes for another post by FakeSarahPalin.
 This use feels just right: real-time satire of deserving public figures.
 It’s the ultimate cultural commentary.
 It’s like The Simpsons, but happening right now.

+6. Lever for power laws and the network effect: Soon after I started following Guy Kawasaki, former Apple evangelist, I happened to be paying attention when he mentioned “This guy’s tweets are very interesting marketing sources: https://twitter.com/jonpetersen”.
 Guy is a minor celebrity among us Macheads, so I (like many others, it turned out) followed that link.
 Out of curiousity, I reloaded the page a few times to watch his number of followers climb and climb.
 When I first went there, he had maybe 300 followers.
 Now, he’s over 500.
 Many of those new followers were probably from people who saw Guy’s recommendation.
+Others have written eloquently about power laws and network effects.
+Guy, due to being both respected and well known, wields disproportionate influence over the behavior of other Twitter users.
+One little tweet and he drove up another user’s followers by 67%.
+How do I get the Guy Kawasakis of Twitter to endorse me?
+Better yet, how do I become a Twitterer with the influence of Guy Kawasaki?

 A month ago, I would have scoffed at someone who told me I would be a fan of Twitter.
 Now, I see its value enough to have recommended to a couple of colleagues that they need to have a presence there.
 Each person will likely find different value in Twitter, but I am fairly confident it has value for most people.